Frank Zander

 Frank Kurt Zander (born 4 February 1942, Berlin) is a German singer and actor.

 Life

 Zander works in Germany as singer and actor.
-Zander lives in Berlin and in Ibiza.
+Zander lives in Berlin-Charlottenburg and in Ibiza.

 A fan of the German football club Hertha BSC, Zander wrote the club's current anthem "Nur Nach Hause", to the melody of The Sutherland Brothers' "Sailing".
 The song is performed by supporters as the team enters the field at every Hertha home game in the Olympiastadion in Berlin.

 His version of the Trio song "Da Da Da" peaked at number 48 in Australia in 1982.

 For many years Zander has supported charities that help the homeless.
 He has received a number of awards for this.